ChrisDBrown/scrabblemojier/README.md

 ### Command line options

 Want to change an option just this time?
-Add these flags to the command
+Add these flags to the command.

 `--no-copy` if you don't want it going to your clipboard